esdrosdawit/Sprint_4_project-/README.md

 Intructions on how to launch my app locally on your local machine:
-Step one: Clone my repository from github using git clone Here is the command with my project repository : git clone https://github.com/esdrosdawit/Sprint_4_project- Step two: Install required dependencies using pip install -r requirements.txt Step 3: Run the app by the entering the following command: streamlit run app.py
+Step one: Clone my repository from github using git clone Here is the command with my project repository : git clone https://github.com/esdrosdawit/Sprint_4_project-.
+Step two: Install required dependencies using pip install -r requirements.txt.
+Step 3: Run the app by the entering the following command: streamlit run app.py.